SukkaSaiTeja/Finance/README.md

 To use, just clone the repo and run the app.py file.
+Dont forget to create a virtual python environment.